cpp-modificadores-acceso

 protectedFrom the base class and derived classes.

-privateOnly within the class.
+privateOnly within the class itself.

-public Modifier
+Public Modifier

 #include <iostream>